Why Germany Lost World War I

 Despite huge offensives on both sides, there was static trench warfare in the west for almost four years.
 Until the summer of 1918, all offensives failed with huge causalities.

 Both sides realized the quick offensive war had become a war of attrition after stalemates in France and in the East.
 Despite this, the Germans launched a huge offensive in 1916 against Verdun; to relieve pressure, the British launched its Somme offensive.
-There were massive causalities on both sides.
+Both offensives failed: there were massive causalities on both sides.

 World War I became primarily an artillery war.
 Artillery was the largest cause of death.